'Where is the humanity?': Perth family of boy with Down syndrome urges minister to stop deportation

 Immigration Miniser Andrew Giles is being urged to intervene in the case.
 Source: AAP

+The couple applied for permanent residency in February 2020, and received a rejection in mid-2021.
+Their final avenue for appeal was rejected last month, with the pair told they had 35 days to leave the country with their children.

+They lodged a letter with Mr Giles on Monday urging him to intervene, the last remaining avenue for them to stay in the country.
+The immigration minister has broad powers to intervene in individual matters, .

-Both of Aaryan's parents work in critical industries - his mother Aneesh is a cyber security expert and his father Krishna is in telecommunications.
+Both of Aaryan's parents work in critical industries - Ms Aneesh is a cyber security expert and his father, Mr Kollikkara, is in telecommunications.

 Home Affairs Minister Clare O'Neil recently called for a rethink of Australia's immigration policy, to focus on targeting skilled migrants with skills in vital sectors.